Education

 A video conferencing software–one of the several options for online classrooms and virtual learning

-These tools play a key role in differentiating virtual classes from traditional teaching, offering some of the most essential benefits of virtual learning as you use them to energize learners with fun activities that help keep students focused and collaborative.
+These tools play a key role in differentiating virtual classes from traditional teaching, offering some of the most essential benefits of virtual learning as you use them to energize learners with fun activities that keep students focused and collaborative.

 Virtual learning environment (VLE)